tablelist/SwiftDate/README.md

 ## Author
 This library was created by [Daniele Margutti](https://github.com/malcommac) with contribution of [Jeroen Houtzager](https://github.com/Hout).
 Any help is welcome; feel free to post your issue or pull request, in the spirit of open source software.

+## Swift 3 Compatibility
+An initial Swift 3 porting is available on [Swift_3 Branch](https://github.com/malcommac/SwiftDate/tree/feature/swift_3).
+Right now it's only a raw porting but we will move on during the next weeks.
+The goal is to produce an update wil match the new Swift 3 API Guidelines.

 ## Older Versions
 SwiftDate 1.2 branch last revision is available [here](https://github.com/malcommac/SwiftDate/releases/tag/1.2).
 This version is not supported anymore.